French-English and Mandarin-English

-- What is the Bilingual Program at CIS and how do I enrol my child?
+- How do I enrol my child?

 - What are the benefits of enrolling my child in the Bilingual Program?

-We keep our classes small, allowing our teachers to focus on French as a meta-cognitive tool, not only as a communicative and linguistic tool.
+We keep our classes small, allowing our teachers to focus on French or Mandarin as a meta-cognitive tool, not only as a communicative and linguistic tool.
 We encourage learning through discovery and projects while using state-of-the-art teaching tools (inverted classroom, laptops, tablets and interactive whiteboards).

-Our team is made up of 3 French teachers from Canada and France and a Cambodian teaching assistant who is fluent in French and studied at the French Institute in Phnom Penh.
+Our French team is made up of 3 French teachers from Canada and France and a Cambodian teaching assistant who is fluent in French and studied at the French Institute in Phnom Penh.
 They are committed to educating students and their families about the richness of French culture and its diversity.

 We have already seen a number of students from non-French-speaking families able to speak fluently in French in just a few years.

 We are very proud of two students who are continuing their schooling in Quebec, Canada and have chosen to continue their studies in French; a perfect example of the transition and integration of Francophone culture.

 From 2017 and on, our French students will have the opportunity to challenge the DELF (Diplôme d’Etudes en Langue Française) to have their language level officially certified in French.